This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “That’s what was said about the Ironforges once, too,” her blue eyes flashed as cold as a northern glacier before she whirled on the heel of her boot and stormed angrily up the next flight of stairs.
 “And their betrayal made slaves of us all.”

 Seppä sighed heavily - there was no reasoning with Kivi when she was like this.
-His heart sank at the thought that the best chance his conquered people had was slowly burning to ash in the fire of their chief’s bitterness.
+His heart sank at the thought that the best chance his conquered kin had was slowly burning to ash in the fire of their chieftain’s bitterness.
 The two traveled in silence up the winding stairwell, through a maze-like stretch of spiraling hallways, and up toward the half-finished Tower roof.
 Kivi had left her tools on the keep’s top floor and was apparently planning to collect them, before heading toward home.

 Dol-Non had been Seppä’s home for ten years - it was here that Kivi had finally settled, in the hopes of making a stable life for her brother’s orphaned twins, who she had taken under her care.
 Ten years, Seppä had worked as a master smith among the humans of Keltair’s southern-most nation.
-But, he had been ever restless, ever hopeful that Kivi would turn her face toward the North again.
+But, he had been ever restless, ever hopeful that Kivi would turn her face toward the High North again.

 He could not imagine - nor did he want to - what she had endured at the hands of Synkkä, lord of the treacherous Ironforge Kin.
 Yet, it was in times like this - when he tried to reason with her and tried to persuade her to see the necessity of forging an alliance with any of the Low-country Dvär - that he secretly feared that her courage had been forever erased by Synkkä’s lusts.

-All Kivi ever heard when Seppä tried to talk of an alliance, was that such thing would destroy any hope of truly claiming her birthright.
+All Kivi ever heard when Seppä tried to talk of an alliance, was that such a thing would destroy any hope of truly claiming her birthright.
 Seppä knew that for all the time that had passed, for all of Katrikki’s Ellyllian healing, Kivi deeply feared Dvären men and the power that they could wield over her.
 She was right - an alliance with the Warden King, with any son of the Dvär, would most likely result in the subservience of her ancestral authority.
 Seppä had heard the Low-country version of Dvären history and it did not favor the heirs of Harmaa as the high queens they were.
 In fact, the Stonesmiths - as Harmaa’s Kin were called - had been left largely forgotten by their Low-country cousins.
-A Stonesmith chieftain in their midst would hold no more power than any other Dvären lord – quite possibly, less.
-The ways of the North contrasted sharply with the culture common to the rest of the Dvär, where it was practically unheard of a woman holding the same unchallenged power of a king.
+A Stonesmith chieftain in their midst would hold no more power than any other Dvären laird – quite possibly, less.
+The ways of the High North contrasted sharply with the culture common to the rest of the Dvär, where it was practically unheard of a woman holding the same unchallenged power of a king.

 Seppä was proud of his people and he was proud to swear fealty to his young, bright-haired Äiti.
 But, he was beginning to wonder if the world was changing too rapidly for the Stonesmiths to survive.
 The choices facing Kivi were unforgiving and Seppä was beginning to wonder, far too frequently, if the line of the All-Mother would die with her last heir, uncrowned and unavenged.